apache/activemq-artemis/docs/user-manual/en/pre-acknowledge.md

 ## Example

-See the [examples](examples.md) chapter for an example which shows how to use pre-acknowledgement mode with JMS.
+See the [Pre-acknowledge Example](examples.md#pre-acknowledge) which shows how to use pre-acknowledgement mode with JMS.